Back to the blog

 1.e4 e5 2.d4 exd4 3.c3

-The Danish Gambit is perfect for 1400s.
-You offer one or two pawns early for lightning-fast development, active bishops, and an open center.
-Black often grabs pawns greedily, and suddenly, you’re castling, developing, and threatening mate on f7.
+The Danish Gambit is the way to go in the 1400s.
+You sacrifice one or two pawns right out of the gate in return for rapid development and bishops that are ready to get busy in an open center.
+Black often greedily grabs pawns, and boom, you’re castling, developing and threatening mate on f7.

 Why it’s ideal: